 I happened to be reading Andrew Weil’s website when I came across information on a small machine called RESPeRATE that actually helps lower blood pressure through paced breathing.
-Doing some additional research I found it had been favorably reported on the NBC nightly news and had the stamp of approval from a number reliable sources. i.e. The Mayo Clinic, John Hopkins, Harvard Medical School, AARP and the Wall Street Journal.
-The machine was given excellent reviews.
+Doing some additional research I found it had been favorably reported on NBC nightly news and had the stamp of approval from a number reliable sources. i.e. The Mayo Clinic, John Hopkins, Harvard Medical School, and AARP.
 This got me interested in finding out more about this little gadget not much bigger than a CD player.

 I ordered one for a family member who agreed to try it.
 Before passing it on I wanted to see how simple it was to use.
 Indeed it is the simplicity of it that is ingenious.